Parsa-Rajabi/CIS-485/docs/project.md

 ## Milestone 1.5: Retrospective Meeting

-After you receive peer review feedback, hold a **retrospective meeting** with your group.
+**Objective:** Reflect on feedback and team progress.

+As part of the course Learning Logs, other students in the class will be providing **peer reviews** of your Milestone 1 prototype.
+This includes feedback on gameplay, ethical dilemmas, and overall engagement.

+During this phase, your group will review the feedback received and hold a **retrospective meeting** to reflect on your teamwork and project progress.
+This is an opportunity to discuss what went well, what could be improved, and how to apply these lessons moving forward.
+Document the key takeaways and action items from this meeting.

 **During this meeting:**
 - Reflect on how each member performed in their assigned role.
-- Decide if any roles should change for Milestone 2.
+- Decide if any roles should change for Milestone 2 (recommended to rotate roles so everyone gets experience in different areas).
 - Document key lessons learned and action items (such as what to keep and what to improve).
+- Plan how to incorporate peer feedback into your next milestone.
+- Prepare a brief summary of your discussion.
+- Sign (electronically is OK) and date the summary to confirm all members participated.
+   - This can be signed digitally OR handwritten and scanned.

+You may choose to use online templates or tools to facilitate your retrospective meeting, such as [Miro](https://miro.com/templates/retrospective/) or [Figma](https://www.figma.com/community/team-meetings/retrospective?editor_type=figjam).

 **Deliverables:**
-- Submit a 1-page summary of your retrospective discussion as a PDF named `Project_G#_M1.5.pdf`.
+- Submit a 1-page (with signatures) summary of your retrospective discussion as a PDF named `Project_G#_M1.5.pdf`.

 </details>